kompilomat/lightcrs/README.md

 # lightcrs

-Lightweight python implementation of coordinate reference systems Lat/Lon, UTM and MGRS conversion in WGS84
+Lightweight python implementation of a WGS84 coordinate reference system for Lat/Lon, UTM and MGRS conversion.